xynehq/jaf/src/adk/README.md

 ### Functional Design

-The ADK Layer follows FAF's functional principles:
+The ADK Layer follows JAF's functional principles:

 - **No Classes**: All functionality is implemented as pure functions
 - **Immutable State**: State is passed explicitly through function parameters